 The Refresh command is initiated by having CS_n LOW, CA0 LOW, CA1 LOW, and CA2 HIGH at the rising edge of clock.
-Per Bank Refresh is initiated by having CA3 LOW at the rising edge of clock.
+Per Bank Refresh is initiated by having CA3 LOW at the rising edge of clock and All Bank Refresh is initiated by having CA3 HIGH at the rising edge of clock.
+Per Bank Refresh is only allowed in devices with 8 banks.